Bijections for generalized Tamari intervals via orientations: Bijection using Schnyder woods

-On the other hand, minimal Schnyder woods are themselves known to be in bijection to certain tree structures~\cite{PoSc06,BF12}.
-We will use here the bijection from~\cite{BF12}.
-A \emph{3-mobile} is a (non-rooted) plane tree $T$ where vertices have degree in $\{1,3\}$ respectively called nodes and leaves, such that the nodes are colored black or white so that adjacent nodes have different colors, all leaves are adjacent to black nodes, and the edges are colored blue, green or red such that around each node the incident edges in clockwise order are blue, green and red.
-Additionally we require that there is at least one white node.
-In such a tree, an edge is called a \emph{leg} if it is incident to a leaf and is called a \emph{plain edge} otherwise.
-For $n\geq 1$ let $\cT_n$ be the set of 3-mobiles with $n$ white nodes.
-From a rooted triangulation $M$ on $n+3$ vertices, endowed with its minimal Schnyder wood, one builds a 3-mobile $T\in\cT_n$ as follows (see Figure~\ref{fig:mobile}): orient the outer cycle clockwise, insert a black vertex $b_f$ in each inner face $f$ of $M$, and then for each edge $e=u\to v$, with $(f, f')$ the faces on the left and on the right of $e$, create a plain edge $\{u,b_f\}$ (if $f$ is an inner face) and create a leg at $b_{f'}$ pointing (but not reaching) to $v$; and finally erase the outer vertices and all the edges of $M$.
-Each edge of $T$ gets the color of the corresponding corner of~$M$.
+In a 3-mobile, an edge is called a \emph{leg} if it is incident to a leaf and is called a \emph{plain edge} otherwise.
+For $n\geq 1$, let $\cT_n$ be the set of 3-mobiles with $n$ white nodes.
+From a simple triangulation $M$ on $n+3$ vertices, endowed with its minimal Schnyder wood, one builds a 3-mobile $T\in\cT_n$ as follows (see Figure~\ref{fig:mobile}): \begin{enumerate} \item Orient the outer cycle clockwise. \item Insert a black vertex $b_f$ in each inner face $f$ of $M$. \item For each edge $e=u\to v$, with $(f, f')$ the faces on the left and on the right of $e$, create a plain edge $\{u,b_f\}$ (if $f$ is an inner face), and create a leg at $b_{f'}$ pointing (but not reaching) to $v$.
+Give to the plain edge (resp. to the leg) the color of the corresponding corner of $M$. \item Erase the outer vertices and the edges of $M$. \end{enumerate}